ernest0507/LAMBA_Team-22/docs/development-process.md

 The team uses a branch-and-pull-request workflow with `main` as the protected default branch.

-Before starting new work, developers update their local repository metadata with `git fetch --all --prune` and check whether the local `main` and `origin/main` are synchronized.
-Work should branch from the current `main` after the developer has confirmed that it matches the protected remote baseline.
+Before starting new work, developers update their local repository metadata with git fetch origin and check whether the local main and origin/main are synchronized.
+Work should branch from the current main after the developer has confirmed that it matches the protected remote baseline.

-The repository history shows both older `feature/...` branches and newer issue-linked branches.
-For current Assignment 5 work and later work, the team uses the issue-linked branch format required by the course repository rules.
+The repository history shows both older branches and newer issue-linked branches.

 ### Branching